 (Bridget Whyte, Chief Executive, Music Mark)

-We have also been proud to hear one of our former pupils (age 15) has just been accepted in to the Birmingham Symphony Youth Orchestra; we were delighted when she shared her experience and inspired our pupils via a ‘Violin Masterclass’ during the Summer term.
+We have also been proud to hear one of our former pupils was accepted in to the Birmingham Symphony Youth Orchestra; we were delighted when she shared her experience and inspired our pupils via a ‘Violin Masterclass’ during the Summer term.

 The creative arts involve imagination and creativity, and include dance, movement and drama, as well as art and music.